-- Creation of sparks: Metal e.g. a spoon in a glass - must be kept at least 2 cm from the cooking compartment walls and the inside of the door.
+- Creation of sparks: Metal e.g. a spoon in a glass must be kept at least 2 cm from the cooking compartment walls and the inside of the door.
 Sparks can irreparably damage the glass on the inside of the door. - Combining accessories: Do not combine the wire rack with the universal pan.
 Sparks may be created if they are inserted directly on top of one another.
-Only insert them into their own shelf level. - Microwave only: The universal pan and baking tray are unsuitable when using the microwave only.
-If you use either of these, this may create sparks, which may damage the cooking compartment.
-Place cookware on the wire rack provided, or place it in the microwave and set a type of heating. - Foil containers: Do not use foil containers in the appliance.
+Only insert them into their own shelf level. - Foil containers: Do not use foil containers in the appliance.
 They damage the appliance by producing sparks. - Operating the microwave without food: Operating the appliance without food in the cooking compartment may lead to overloading.
 Never switch on the microwave unless there is food inside.
-The short crockery test is the exception to this rule. - → "Microwave" on page 19
+The short crockery test is the exception to this rule.

+"Microwave" on page 17